heatblazer/udp-tcp-daemon/README.md

     3. I have to provide install options and "install howto" in build section.
     4. Crypto project and lib for hashing or crypting is still a stub.
     5. GUI for the recorder is stub yet.
+    6. I have to add Build/Install instructions and options to the BUILD section.

 ## NOTES
     31.10.2016: now correctly records the samples from the incomming device.